USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_tracers.md

 #### Script to add O3_IC and ICT_50PPB to an existing initial condition file ####

-The run script below uses the [`combine`](../../../POST/combine) program to add species ICT_50PB to an existing initial condition file. .
-ICT_50PPB is set to a constant mixing ratio of 0.05 ppm for all grid cells.
+The run script below uses the [`combine`](../../../POST/combine) program to add species ICT_50PB to an existing initial condition file.
+The ICT_50PPB specie is set to a constant mixing ratio of 0.05 ppm for all grid cells.
 From the CMAQ Home directory run the following commands to build the combine executable:

 ```
 cd $CMAQ_HOME/POST/combine/scripts